fmstacco/data-maturity-assessment/README.md

 # Objective

-This project aims to deliver an interactive website where potential customers - small and medium -sized companies - will be able to self -assess the maturity level of their company data management.
+This project aims to deliver an interactive website where potential customers - small and medium-sized companies - will be able to self-assess the maturity level of their company data management.

 # User Experience (UX)